• Home

 Unfortunately, as is too often the case in Los Angeles, no building stands forever even if it is a historic movie location.
 This sequence of photos shows us the commercial building that occupied the northeast corner of Motor and Tabor as it was in 1933, its last days in 2017, the site after the building had been demolished, and the modern apartment building that occupies the site today.

-If you've made a small donation to support this site and are a current member, you can view the complete movie locations then and now photo gallery for this film on page 3 of the Charley Chase Movie Locations Photo Galleries section of the website by clicking here.
+If you've made a small donation to support this site and are a current member, you can view the complete movie locations then and now photo gallery for this film on page 3 of the Charley Chase Movie Locations Photo Galleries section of the website by clicking here:

-The Little Rascals - Canned Fishing (1938)
+Our Gang / The Little Rascals - Canned Fishing (1938)

-The Little Rascals - Canned Fishing (1938)
+Our Gang / The Little Rascals - Canned Fishing (1938)

-The Little Rascals - Canned Fishing (1938)
+Our Gang / The Little Rascals - Canned Fishing (1938)

 Spanky and Alfalfa have a plan to skip school and go fishing, but instead they have to stay home and look after Spanky's little brother Junior.

-This Little Rascals movie was one of the last made at the Hal Roach Studios before production moved to MGM Studios.
-The film crew went out in the local neighborhood just a few blocks from the studio and filmed a good chunk of this movie at a real home's backyard and in the alley next to that home.
+This Our Gang / The Little Rascals movie was one of the last made at the Hal Roach Studios before production moved to MGM Studios.
+The film crew went out on location in the local neighborhood just a few blocks from the studio and filmed a good chunk of this movie at a real home's backyard and in the alley next to that home.
 The house is still there today (though an addition was added at some point which takes up some of the backyard) and the alley survives as well.
 It even looks like the original 3 car garage seen in this then and now filming location photo comparison is still there.

 Laurel and Hardy - Hog Wild (1930)

-The Little Rascals - Canned Fishing (1938)
+Our Gang / The Little Rascals - Canned Fishing (1938)

-The Little Rascals - Canned Fishing (1938)
+Our Gang / The Little Rascals - Canned Fishing (1938)

 Mr. Hardy is installing a radio antenna on the roof (Mrs. Hardy wants to listen in on Japan!).
 Things are going well... until Mr. Laurel stops by to "help."
+The on location then and now photos above show Mr. Hardy stuck on top of a ladder in a runaway car being "driven" by Mr. Laurel.
+This movie location is Washington Blvd in Culver City, just west of The Culver Hotel.

 Just a small donation ($6 for a one month, non renewing membership - even less per month if you donate more) gives you full access to all the content on the site along with the exact locations of where these scenes were filmed.